AlexandruBurlacu/secure-distributed-useless-blog/README.md

 SELECT * FROM blogs WHERE blogs.author_handle = (SELECT handle FROM users WHERE name MATCHES "% Franklin %");
 -- kinda, what a shame my database is divided between microservices
 ```

+### Current issues
+- It is possible to create a blog by an unexistent user
+- The system requires that with `PUT /blogs/<slug>` you pass your handle/id

 ## The API